Buddhadebroy/catalogx/readme.txt

 📌 **Priority Message Highlighting** : Pin crucial messages to keep important information easily accessible, ensuring nothing is overlooked.
 📎 **Integrated File Sharing** : Attach and exchange files directly within conversations, facilitating comprehensive and seamless communication.
 🔐 **Role-Based Dashboards** : Maintain organized workflows with separate views for administrators and customers, ensuring clarity and efficiency.
-📊 **Streamlined enquiry Tracking** : Monitor and manage all customer interactions from a single, intuitive interface, keeping track of every conversation in one place.
+📊 **Streamlined Enquiry Tracking** : Monitor and manage all customer interactions from a single, intuitive interface, keeping track of every conversation in one place.

 == Dynamic Page & Form Customization ==
 Enhance customer interactions with real-time page customization for enquiry and wholesale registration forms, creating tailored, secure, and easy-to-manage brand experiences.